dsnezhkov/zombieant/README.md

 #### Ox4: Out of band signals and exception handlers, timed execution and fault branching
 As we have discussed prior, we have to manage both of the scenarios when we _can_ bring in code cradles into the environment and when we _cannot_ do so.

 Depending on the circumstances, to evade EDRs we can use non-linear invocation of code.
 The general task is to break the EDR consistent "story" of target lifecycle transparency with out of band interrupts.
-Since interrupts arrive form the outside of the process many defenses cannot trace the code paths.
+Since interrupts arrive from the outside of the process many defenses cannot trace the code paths.
 It's an unconditional jump to the handler.

 Sometimes, it is non-blocking or non-instrumentable, as we can see below.
 Triggering code from an otherwise dormant code branch we can achieve deeper evasion.